Pumpapa/minimalmagic/content/SE/SE-Intro.md

 One thread in a modern wick is pulled taut when the candle is made, resulting in the wick curling when it is released from the wax.
 The curling wick sticks out of the flame, where it burns entirely, preventing it from becoming too long and resulting in incomplete combustion of wax.
 Pulling one wire taut is an engineering solution.

 &odot;**Example**
 An inventor created 'bad glue' which did not work well on paper, and not at all on other materials.
-For six years, it was considered useless. *Today PostIt is a multi-bilion product and is used around the world!*.
+For six years, it was considered useless. *Today PostIt is a multi-billion product and is used around the world!*.

 &odot;**Example**
 Analog computers use voltage to represent values.
 But voltages can change based upon temperature, humidity, earth magnetism.
 Imagine that your salary depends on the weather.
-Engineers solved this problem by *understanding that precise voltages change, but the absense or presence of voltage within bounds does not*.
+Engineers solved this problem by *understanding that precise voltages change, but the absence or presence of voltage within bounds does not*.

 Today a phone has > 1.000.000.000 transistors switching (determining the presence or absence of voltage) > 1.000.000.000 times per second.